redhat-cop/ocp-disconnected-docs/README.md

 * Route 53 Configurations
 * Internet gateway

-For deployment on customer provided infrastructure for these components, please see [Appendix](#appendix) for more information.
+For deployment on customer provided infrastructure, eg. VPC, please see [Appendix](#appendix) for qualifying configurations.
+After reading the appendix return here and proceed.

 Perform these steps to setup the required infrastructure for an air-gapped OCP installation using Sparta DevKit VPC.